 Loggia dei Lanzi

-The four panels, with allegorical figures of the Cardinal Virtues decorating the simple, linear façade, were the work of Agnolo Gaddi.
-The terrace above the Loggia, now part of the Uffizi, was built by Bernardo Buontalenti to enable the population to watch the ceremonies being held in the square below.
-Now it is part of the museum bar and is a splendid viewing point for watching the busy life in the square.
+The aspects of its architecture are elegant and essential.
+In the upper portion of the facade, the four medallions between the wide arches represent the cardinal virtues.
+The terrace above the Loggia, now part of the Uffizi Gallery, was created by Bernardo Buontalenti to allow the people to watch ceremonies being held in the piazza from above.
+Today, it is part of the museum bar and is a perfect spot to catch a panoramic view.

 Two stone lions – one from ancient Rome, the other from the 17th century – seem to guard the entrance from the sides of the stairway.
 Their presence, at the same time menacing and reassuring, gives the impression of entering a sacred place.